- Title. Kelvedon and District Angling Association, hereafter to be referred to as the “KDAA”.

 - Any member has the right of challenging any other person for their membership card.
 Membership cards are not transferable

 - When on Association waters, Members are forbidden to carry guns, snares or rabbit nets.
-Members must not take dogs on Association waters at any time other than Seabrooks Reservoir and the Layer Marney complex.
-Members wishing to take a dog on Seabrooks Reservoir or the Marney complex must obtain a dog permit from the Membership Secretary and must keep the dog on a lead at all times and tethered in the member’s swim while fishing.
+Members must not take dogs on Association waters at any time other than the Layer Marney complex.
+Members wishing to take a dog on the Marney complex must obtain a dog permit from the Membership Secretary and must keep the dog on a lead at all times and tethered in the member’s swim while fishing.
 The individual dog permit to be reviewed annually.
 All gates must be closed and no litter left.
-Fires must not be lit including firepits.
+Fires must not be lit including firepits and disposable BBQs.
 Banks must not be dug into except as action of an official working party.
 Members must not climb or damage trees.

 - No personal audio device to be used without headphones.